cyberxml/pentos/README.md

 In the "PentOS YYYYMMDD - Settings" windows,
  - 	from the left hand panel, select: Shared Folders
- - 	from the right hand panel, right click on "Machine folders" and select
+ - 	from the right hand panel, right click on "Machine folders" and select "Add Shared Folder"

 In the "Add Share" dialog,
  - 	Select a Folder Path ("\Users\myuser\Downloads")
  - 	Select a Folder Name: host
  - 	Select: Automount
- - 	Select: Make Permanent
  - 	Select: OK

 In the "Oracle VM VirtualBox Manager" window,